man4ish/omnibioai-local-stack/README.md

 ## Status

-✅ Codebase clean
+✅ Clean workspace
 ✅ No hardcoded absolute paths
-✅ Services isolated
+✅ Independent services
 ✅ Fully reproducible local stack

-This workspace is now **production-grade for local + research environments**.
+This repository now acts as a **stable control plane** for the OmniBioAI local ecosystem.